 Ultimately, 5G will bring more breakthroughs, moving further beyond the important applications above.
 5G will be one of the critical enabling technologies that eventually brings us autonomous vehicles and autonomous drones.
 However, the benefits of 5G go much further, deeper, and are more provocative.

 5G technology is a combination of software algorithms, firmware, and new hardware.
-Therefore, in order to run 5G technology, new hardware such as an iPhone 12 or Samsung Galaxy S20 is needed.
-Once users have a 5G-capable device, they will benefit from many step-function improvements, which include: 1) lower latency, 2) increased speed, 3) higher density, 4) added capacity and 5) energy efficiency.
+Therefore, in order to run 5G technology, new hardware such as an iPhone 13 or Samsung Galaxy S22 is needed.

 (1) Lower Latency

-5G networks deliver 5x to 10x lower latency than 4G.
-Specifically, 5G provides 5 milliseconds over-the-air latency, a meaningful decrease, as compared to 4G networks, which provide latency levels of 50 to 100 milliseconds.
+5G networks deliver 5x to 10x lower latency than 4G LTE.
+Specifically, 5G provides 5 milliseconds over-the-air latency, a meaningful decrease, as compared to 4G LTE networks, which provide latency levels of 50 to 100 milliseconds.
 This means 5G offers instantaneous, always-on, and always-connected networks.